-Rating 0 1 2 3 Element A Does the school perform a gap analysis between curriculum and academic standards, and does it take action? between curriculum and academic standards curriculum and academic standards and takes action based on analysis curriculum and academic standards and takes action based on analysis The school performs a gap analysis between curriculum and academic standards and takes action based on analysis in all content areas Element B Does the school perform a gap analysis between curriculum and instruction and take action based on analysis? between curriculum and instruction and takes action based or The school performs a gap analysis between curriculum and instruction and takes action based on analysis in all content areas Element C Does the school perform a gap analysis between curriculum and instruction and assessment and take action based on analysis? between curriculum and instruction and assessment The school performs a gap analysis between curriculum and instruction and assessment and takes action based on analysis in ELA or Math The school performs a gap analysis between curriculum and instruction and assessment and takes action based on analysis in most content areas The school performs a gap analysis between curriculum and instruction and assessment and takes action based on analysis in all content areas
+Rating 0 1 2 3 • The school does not perform a gap analysis between curriculum and The school performs a gap analysis between curriculum and academic The school performs a ap analysis between curriculum and curriculum and academic standards, and does it take action? academic standards standards and takes action based on analysis n most content areas academicstandards and takes action based on analysis n all content areas The school does not perform a gap analysis between curriculum and instruction curriculum and instruction curriculum and instruction and takes action based on analysis in most content Element C Does the school perform a gap analysis between curriculum and instruction and assessment and take action based on analysis? lassessment and assessment and analysis in most content The school performs a gap analysis between curriculum and instruction and assessment and takes action based on analysis in all content areas

-4.1 Classroor m Observations Physical/d online curricula for all disciplines with academic standards Master so chedule includes all disciplines with academic standards for all grade levels Technolo gy allocations 4.2 Coding a nd standards are present in all resources supporting disciplines with academic standards Adoption process is available/accessible to the public Revision cycle is public and includes multiple year cycle Adoption process includes a focus on alignment to state standards (content and ELP) Adoption cycle reflects what actually happened/occurred Includes I oublic/parents/teachers/administrators/content experts/community and any interested parties 4.3 Pacing gu uides are available for all disciplines with academic standards Flexibility is provided in pacing guides on a number of indicators (remediation) Scope an d sequence resources are provided for all disciplines with academic standards Horizonta l and vertical alignment is evident in written curricula Tasks and d activities have a depth of knowledge (DOK) range of 1 through 3 Curricului m audit results (including equity and diversity)
+Princ iple 4-Effective Curriculum Data/Evidence 4.1 Class room Observations Physic cal/online curricula for all disciplines with academic standards Maste r schedule includes all disciplines with academic standards for all grade levels Techr ology allocations 4.2 Codin g and standards are present in all resources supporting disciplines with academic standards Adopt ion process is available/accessible to the public Revis on cycle is public and includes multiple year cycle Adopt ion process includes a focus on alignment to state standards (content and ELP) Adopt ion cycle reflects what actually happened/occurred Includ es public/parents/teachers/administrators/content experts/community and any interested parties 4.3 Pacin g guides are available for all disciplines with academic standards Flexib ility is provided in pacing guides on a number of indicators (remediation) Scope and sequence resources are provided for all disciplines with academic standards Horizo ontal and vertical alignment is evident in written curricula Tasks and activities have a depth of knowledge (DOK) range of 1 through 3 Curric ulum audit results (including equity and diversity) Writte n Curricula provide content support for teachers, students and parents

-4.4 Includes extension and intervention opportunities - planning/pacing guides Includes guidance for extension and interventions Resources to support teachers in the instruction of extension and interventions MTSS framework (academic and behavior) 4.5 Opportunities for professional development for all staff are posted and available 1 Professional learning calendar/schedule 1 4.6 1 Gap analysis documentation/data is available for all staff 1 Gap analysis cycle is public and includes multiple year cycle 1 Action plan based on gap analysis data is available 1 Course Catalog or List of Course Offerings for students (preferably with course descriptions) l Curriculum Map (should contain connections to state academic standards) Schedule of Curriculum Adoption along with Process and Criteria for Selecting Curriculum (should be in place for each discipline) Content Area/Grade Level Pacing Guide (reflects flexibility, appropriate scope and sequence, and responsiveness to the needs of students, teachers, parents Calendar of Professional Learning Events (Can include professional learning objectives for each event(s) and target audience) † Written curriculum
+4.4 Includes extension and intervention opportunities - planning/pacing guides Includes guidance for extension and interventions Resources to support teachers in the instruction of extension and interventions MTSS framework (academic and behavior) 4.5 Opportunities for professional development for all staff are posted and available Professional learning calendar/schedule 4.6 Gap analysis documentation/data is available for all staff Gap analysis cycle is public and includes multiple year cycle Action plan based on gap analysis data is available Course Catalog or List of Course Offerings for students (preferably with course descriptions) Curriculum Map (should contain connections to state academic standards) Schedule of Curriculum Adoption along with Process and Criteria for Selecting Curriculum (should be in place for each discipline) Content Area/Grade Level Pacing Guide (reflects flexibility, appropriate scope and sequence, and responsiveness to the needs of students, teachers, parents Calendar of Professional Learning Events (Can include professional learning objectives for each event(s) and target audience) Written curriculum